 If you've got yourself a kettle grill, then you can enhance your sous vide pork through a bit of honest-to-goodness smoking.
 Now, you may ask, "If I've got a smoker or a kettle grill, why not just cook it start to finish in the smoker?"
 We come back again to two main reasons: convenience (monitoring a grill for the one to two hours it takes to finish a pork shoulder is much less of a commitment than monitoring it all day) and texture.
 Even with a finish on the grill, a pork shoulder cooked sous vide will come out juicier than one cooked 100% on the grill.

 Is it better to apply that smoke before or after cooking sous vide?
-Well, according to folks like Meathead Goldwyn, author of the eponymous book on the science of barbecue, the flavorful compounds in smoke will adhere to and penetrate raw meat much better than they will cooked meat.
+Well, according to folks like Meathead Goldwyn—author of Meathead: The Science of Great Barbecue and Grilling, the eponymous book on the science of barbecue—the flavorful compounds in smoke will adhere to and penetrate raw meat much better than they will cooked meat.
 Testing this out side by side—smoking first, followed by sous vide, versus sous vide first, followed by smoke—confirmed this.
 But, to be frank, the amount of smoke flavor I got out of a post–sous vide session in the smoker was ample for my taste buds, and smoking at the end makes the process so much more efficient.
 I'll stick to the post–sous vide smoke.

 The smoke ring?
 You mean that pink ring of meat that appears around the edges of a well-smoked rack of ribs or brisket?
 Yeah, what about it?